Friday, December 15, 2017

 "Le Vignoble Girondin" de Germain Lafforgue 1947

-I just received today this amazing book I bought online titled "Le Vignoble Girondin" by Germain Lafforgue, 1st edition from 1947, numbered 295 out of the 910 exemplaries published then.
-In superb condition I must say for a 1st edition of 1947.
+I just received this amazing book I bought online today, titled "Le Vignoble Girondin" by Germain Lafforgue.
+It's a 1st edition from 1947, numbered 295 out of the 910 copies published.
+I must say, it's in superb condition for a 1st edition from 1947.

-I discovered this book while doing a few researches online for my post titled "Bordeaux is not only two banks and not all Bordeaux wines taste the same...." (read it here) where I mentioned the unvaluable "Geologic Map of the Gironde Soils" contained in that book.
+I discovered this book while conducting some research online for my post titled "Bordeaux is not only two banks and not all Bordeaux wines taste the same...." (read it here), where I mentioned the invaluable "Geologic Map of the Gironde Soils" contained in that book.

-I cannot express or hide my joy and pleasure to now possess such a treasure, more especially for someone passionate about vineyard's soils, subsoils, topography and geology like me.
+I cannot express or hide my joy and pleasure to possess such a treasure, especially for someone passionate about vineyard soils, subsoils, topography, and geology like me.

 "Le Vignoble Girondin" de Germain Lafforgue 1947 - ©LeDomduVin 2017